wizzomafizzo/MiSTer_Favorites/README.md

 * Automatically generates .mgl files to launch games directly from the menu.
 * Supports selecting games from inside .zip files.
 * Automatically fixes broken shortcuts when a core has been updated.
-* Edit and remove existing favorite entries from the GUI.
+* Edit and remove existing favorite entries and folders from the GUI.
 * Works without a keyboard.

 ## Installation